10 Different Types of Allen Keys

 • Use only as much pressure as necessary when turning.
 Too much pressure could lead to breaking off teeth or stripping out threads inside the tool.

-• Be careful about making contact with the raw metal parts, though, since there may still be enough moisture left on the tool for the steel wool to create sparks.
+• Be careful when touching the raw metal parts, though.
+The tool may still have enough moisture for the steel wool to create sparks.

 • You can also purchase Allen key polish, which may make things easier if you’re having trouble finding one that has been lost or misplaced.